MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

             Export:
                 Name: TransitGatewayId

-By disabling Default Route Table Association and Propagation, you get control over which Transit Gateway Table you can associate with, allowing you to restrict workload VPC(Eg, Sandox) to communicate with other Workload VPC(Eg, Production) or other specific requirements you may have.
-AutoAcceptSharedAttachments are enabled so we don't have to manually accept invitations of shared resource for each account added to the AWS Organization Business Unit.
+By disabling Default Route Table Association and Propagation, you get control over which Transit Gateway Route Table you can associate with, allowing you to restrict workload VPC(Eg, Sandox) to communicate with other Workload VPC(Eg, Production) or other specific requirements you may have.
+AutoAcceptSharedAttachments are enabled so we don't have to manually accept invitations of a shared resource.
 Choose a unique ASN number for AmazonSideAsn.

     TGWResourceAccessShare:
         Type: AWS::RAM::ResourceShare